 This road is a total drive of 5 hours or 340 kilometres.
 Considering its beauty and endless side trips, it would be hard to complete the road in this short amount of time!

 If driving down from Sydney, the road starts at Wangaratta & heads towards Bright.
+We recommend spending the night in Bright, as it’s one of the bigger towns in the region.

 The last stretch is from Mount Hotham to Metung.
 These narrow roads run through some of Victoria’s oldest gold-rich fields.